 So there you are, Charles.
-You really were asking for that one.
-You couldn't have done different, could you have?
+You were asking for that one.
+Yet you couldn't have done different, could you have?
 A villain like Stryker must get in your face and scream bloody murder at you before you fail to trust him.
 It's what you are and what you do, and what you're expected to be and do.

 Both of us are and do what is expected of us, you and I.